dtzar/blog/CD-Kubernetes-VSTS/readme.md

     Create a new release definition and add the Kubernetes apply task and the general task.
     - Apply Task - specify the location of the yaml file which will configure your desired Kubernetes resources from the artifacts published in step 2.4 above.
 This will execute the equivalent of `kubectl apply -f yourfile.yaml` which creates the resources specified in the yaml file if they aren't already created against the Kubernetes cluster setup in step 3.2 above.
 Note: line # in the example yaml file specifies the Kubernetes namespace `ascdev` for the deployment and line # specifies `apiuserdep` as the name of the deployment which is used in the command executed next.

-    Technically this could be the only step executed for a deployment, but what happens when a new container image needs to be deployed?
-If the yaml file uses the latest tag and the imagePullPolicy is set to always, it will update.
-The challenge here is it takes more digging to know what actual build is associated with the latest tag for the deployment.
-If it's desired to use a tag associated with a build to deploy - then there are two major options 1) update the yaml file which references new tagged versions of the image - this could be via source code (but is challenging because of not knowing the build number) or via a tokenizer task to modify the yaml build number in this phase of the release.
-2) Execute the `kubectl set image` ... command as explained in the general task next.
+    If the yaml file uses the latest tag and the imagePullPolicy is set to always, technically this could be the only step executed for a deployment, but there are downfalls to using the latest tag for all deployments.
+What if someone accidentally deploys a bad image with the latest tag to ACR?
+How it be known for sure what actual build is associated with the latest tag for the deployment?
+If it's desired to use a tag associated with an image to deploy (which is a best practice) - then there are two major options:
+    1. Update the yaml file which references new tagged versions of the image - this could be via source code (but is challenging because of not knowing the build number) or via a tokenizer task to modify the yaml build number in this phase of the release.
+    1. Execute the `kubectl set image` ... command as explained in the general task next.
+        - Ensure the 2.x version of the task is selected in the top right corner
+        - Click on the "Run on agent" and ensure "Hosted Linux Preview is selected".
+        - Leave the kubectl binary and kubectl download versions blank.
-    - General Task - specify the base kubectl command `set` and then `image deployment/apiuserdep api-user=myregistry-on.azurecr.io/asc/api-user:$(Build.BuildNumber) --record --namespace=$(namespace)`
+        - Specify the base kubectl command `set`
+        - Specify the arguments i.e. `image deployment/apiuserdep api-user=myregistry-on.azurecr.io/asc/api-user:$(Build.BuildNumber) --record --namespace=$(namespace)`
     ![release-dev](./media/release-dev.jpg)
     The example yaml file deploys the newly built image associated with the existing `apiuserdep` deployment and when executing `kubectl rollout history deployment/apiuserdep` it will show the newly deployed image in history.